 Once a PEP is identified, enhanced due diligence measures need to be applied.
 These are the other three elements of what to do with PEPs.
 The actions that need to be taken are obtaining senior management approval for establishing or continuing such business relationships, taking reasonable measures to establish the source of wealth and source of funds, and conducting enhanced ongoing monitoring of the business relationship.

 Types Of PEPs

-The AML/CTF Act classifies PEPs into three categories.
+The Anti-Money Laundering and Counter Terrorist Financing or AML/CTF Act classifies PEPs into three categories.

-- Domestic PEP – someone in an Australian government body who holds a prominent public position or role.
+- Domestic PEP – someone in an Australian government body with a prominent public position or role.

-- Foreign PEP – someone with a prominent public position or role in a government body in a country other than Australia.
-This includes foreign PEPs who work or live in Australia.
+- Foreign PEP – someone with a prominent public position or role in a government body in a country other than Australia, including foreign PEPs who work or live in Australia.

 - PEP – a person with a prominent public position or role in an international organization, such as the United Nations (UN), the World Trade Organization (WTO), or the North Atlantic Treaty Organization (NATO).

 A politically exposed person (PEP) in financial regulation is someone who has been entrusted with a prominent public function.
 Because of their position and potential influence, a PEP is more likely to be involved in bribery and corruption.
 In international forums, the terms “politically exposed person” and “senior foreign political figure” are frequently used interchangeably.
 Foreign officials are individuals who are considered government officials under the Foreign Corrupt Practices Act, or FCPA.
 However, while definitions are similar to PEP, there are significant differences, and the terms should not be used interchangeably.